rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

-## Testing the Library's Functionality
+## Testing the Library’s Functionality

-Now that we've extracted the logic into *src/lib.rs* and left all the argument parsing and error handling in *src/main.rs*, it's much easier for us to write tests for the core functionality of our code.
+Now that we’ve extracted the logic into *src/lib.rs* and left all the argument parsing and error handling in *src/main.rs*, it’s much easier for us to write tests for the core functionality of our code.
 We can call our functions directly with various arguments and check return values without having to call our binary from the command line.

-In this section, we're going to follow the Test Driven Development (TDD) process.
+In this section, we’re going to follow the Test Driven Development (TDD) process.
 This is a software development technique that follows this set of
 steps: